HivemindAG/app-cache/README.md

 This module caches requests to the Hivemind IoT Platform for faster response time and fewer API calls.

+For an example of how to use this module, check out [Hivemind App Backend](https://github.com/HivemindAG/app-backend).

 ## Entities

 The `entities` submodule caches `GET` requests to the API for `config.entityCacheTimeout` milliseconds (defaults to 4 minutes).